Ameena Saiyid: Career

 Saiyid taught at Lahore American School before joining Oxford University Press in 1979.
 She joined OUP in Lahore and served in various capacities before leaving in 1986 to launch her own publishing house, Saiyid Books.
 In 1988, she rejoined as its chief executive.
-After 30 years with Oxford University Press (OUP) Pakistan, Ms Ameena Saiyid, OBE has announced her retirement in December 2018.
+After 30 years with Oxford University Press (OUP) Pakistan, Ms Ameena Saiyid, OBE announced her retirement in December 2018.

 Other activities

 In 2009, she became a member of the Federal Investigation Agency Advisory Committee on IPR Enforcement.

 In April 2010, she became the first woman elected to be president of the 150-year-old Overseas Investors Chamber of Commerce and Industry (OICCI), after serving as its vice president in 2009–2010, which was also a first for a woman.